orcasound/orcanode/README.md

 * CHANNELS indicates the number of audio channels to expect (1 or 2).
 * FLAC_DURATION is the amount of seconds you want in each archvied lossless file.
 * SEGMENT_DURATION is the amount of seconds you want in each streamed lossy segment.
+* NODE_LOOPBACK should be set to true to loop input to local output

 ## Running local tests